LiuWoodsCode/starstorm/README.md

    - Navigate to "🎮 Key Remapper"
    - Remap any key to your preference
    - Changes apply instantly

+ 7. **Auto change Wallpapers (Optional)**
+   - Place your image files in the wallpaper folder
+   - Go to settings and activate the Auto change wallpapers
+   - Now every 5 minutes your wallpapers will change in a random rotation

 ### Using Categories